Seven characteristics: The acquisition of a condominium unit

 These condo unit foreigner restrictions do apply also on (i) any co-ownership of Thais and foreigners and (ii) the condo unit acquisition of a Thai married to a foreign spouse if the condo unit would be the marital property of the couple.

 The limitation of foreign ownership to 49% applies to the total area of all condominium units, whether residential or commercial developments.
 Therefore, by designing a mixed-use development which includes some commercial units, such as retail on the ground floor, restaurants or cafes on the pool level, fitness clubs, etc., the developer can actually sell more than 49% of the residential units calculated by the total area of such units.
-49% of the entire saleable area is greater that 49% of the area occupied by residential units.
+49% of the entire saleable area is greater than 49% of the area occupied by residential units.
 Therefore, the developer can increase the percentage of residential units sold to foreign buyers by implementing commercial units.

-The Condominium Act had been introduced in 1979 and substantially modified in 2008.
+#4.
+The legal framework: The Condominium Act had been introduced in 1979 and substantially modified in 2008.
 The amendment was intended to address problems by eliminating or modifying certain provisions of existing law that proved impractical and by introducing new regulations to protect consumers and improve the efficient functioning of condominiums in Thailand.

 Thailand had introduced the Escrow Law.
-Its intention is to protect both buyers and developers when entering into transactions for purchase and sale of property.
+Its intention is to protect both buyers and developers when entering into transactions for the purchase and sale of a property.
 Escrow agents provide escrow account services by collecting down payments, issuing receipts and reporting movement of funds into and out of the escrow account.
 The payment is limited to transferring total down payment to the seller or returning the down payment to the buyer.
 Escrow fees are limited to 0.3% of total down payment.
 The Escrow Act has in Thailand’s industry practice no relevance.

-Each case is different, but experience shows that the acquisition of legal ownership by a foreign buyer typically falls in one of five categories which require an individual size and scope of legal work and carefulness:
+#5.
+Types of condominium acquisitions: Each case is different, but experience shows that the acquisition of legal ownership by a foreign buyer typically falls in one of five categories which require an individual size and scope of legal work and carefulness:

 - The purchase of a new condo unit from the developer (“base case”)